 The #1 Danger Sign You're Developing Liver Disease, Says Science

 The liver is one of the body's most crucial organs, responsible for detoxifying the blood, metabolizing macronutrients, and producing chemicals that enable essential bodily processes.
 And during this pandemic, many of us are not treating it properly: "Although national figures are not available, admissions for alcoholic liver disease at Keck Hospital of the University of Southern California were up 30% in 2020 compared with 2019, said Dr. Brian Lee, a transplant hepatologist who treats the condition in alcoholics," reports Kaiser Health News.
-“There’s been a tremendous influx,” Dr. Haripriya Maddur, a hepatologist at Northwestern Medicine, told the website.
-Read on to see the #1 danger sign—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+"There's been a tremendous influx," Dr. Haripriya Maddur, a hepatologist at Northwestern Medicine, told the website.
+Read on to see the #1 danger sign—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 The #1 Danger Sign Your Liver Is in Trouble is Fluid Retention

 If your liver isn't functioning properly, it can cause serious, even fatal, health problems.
 So how does your liver let your body know it's in poor condition?
 According to the Cleveland Clinic, fluid retention is the most common symptom of liver disease.
 It's experienced by about 50% of people with cirrhosis, the most severe form of liver disease, when scar tissue replaces healthy liver tissue.
 Fluid retention can show up as swelling in your legs or as a distended abdomen.